 - 1.2 Before administration, visually inspect the solution for particulate matter and discolouration.
 If any discolouration or particulate matter is observed, the solution should be discarded.
-Be sure that the correct dose is being given for the intravenous route of administration (1 mg/ml). - 1.3 The reconstituted solution is preservative free and should be used immediately after preparation.

-However, the chemical and physical in-use stability has been demonstrated for 8 hours at 25°C stored in the original vial and/or a syringe.
+Confirm concentration on vial to ensure that the correct dose is being given for the intravenous route of administration (1 mg/ml). - 1.3 The reconstituted solution is preservative free and should be used immediately after preparation.
+However, the chemical and physical in-use stability has been demonstrated for 8 hours at 5°C and 25°C stored in the original vial and/or a syringe.
 The total storage time for the reconstituted medicinal product should not exceed 8 hours prior to administration.
 If the reconstituted solution is not used immediately, in-use storage times and conditions prior to use are the responsibility of the user.